Spring Walks in Leeds

 Although a city centre might not be the first place to ‘spring’ to mind for a walk, the various trails and routes you can take will soon change that.
 Explore the waterfront, seek out the colourful Street Art or look up to spot the owls on The Owl Trail.
 Be sure to grab a coffee and cake on the way too!

 Lotherton is a charming country house set in expansive grounds with woodland walks for you to enjoy…wellies recommended!
 The beautiful gardens surrounding the hall are perfect for a pleasant stroll, visitors can take part in self-led trails or follow the path to watch the estate’s red deer grazing.
-Be sure to book your visit in advance for access to the estate; All visitors, including members, require a free timed ticket to visit the estate between 9am – 4pm.

 (Roundhay Park, Thomas Tornegard Photography)

 One of the treasure houses of England, Harewood is situated just eight miles from Leeds city centre.
 The house is set in a beautiful, Capability Brown designed landscape which can be viewed from the terrace.
 Walk around the Lakeside Path and enjoy the first signs of Spring with a takeaway drink or snack from the catering spaces around the grounds.
-Advance booking is required for access and can be done online here.

 Golden Acre Park